zats/LLMToolSwift/README.md

 —

 Swift macros that generate OpenAI-style LLM tool schemas from documented Swift functions.
 Annotate a function with `@LLMTool` and a static `<funcName>LLMTool` property is generated that describes the function and its parameters.
-Use `jsonString` to get a minified JSON schema you can pass to LLMs.
+Use either the built-in `jsonString` property or the `LLMToolJSONSchema` module’s `jsonSchema(strict:)` to get a minified function schema you can pass to LLMs.

 - URL: https://github.com/zats/LLMToolSwift
 - Swift: 6.0 (macOS 10.15+/iOS 13+)